KaioDotIO/KaioDotIO/README.md

 In parallel with the last semester of my first degree in Systems Analysis and Development, I have been facing a new phase in my career working as Android Developer at Bravi with the objective of creating solutions in order to provide a positive impact on the lives of my users. applications.
-As a Developer, I've been using all my Hard Skills to build mobile applications of the most variable types using project standards like MVVM, MVP and modern tools like Jetpack Compose.
+As a Developer, I've been using all my Hard Skills to build mobile applications of the most variable types using desing patters like MVVM, MVP and modern tools like Jetpack Compose, Coroutines, Retrofit, Room Database.

 <h4>:computer: I've worked with:</h4>
 <div>